 Explaining the why is a very effective step when you are not being listened to at work.

-The fourth way to deal with employees who ignore you is to Ask for a summary and input from them
+Dealing with employees who ignore you: Ask for a summary and input from them

 When I have a team member who doesn’t listen, I love asking them questions and waiting for them to answer.
 This puts the spotlight on them and drives their engagement and interaction with you.

 - “Would you mind giving me a quick summary of how you will go about achieving this goal or task?”